 About striped PEar Studio

 Hello, you wonderful person!
 I'm Kirsten, the artist behind STRIPED PEAR STUDIO, a new brand featuring prints and products I feel good about creating and you can feel good about buying.
-The artwork is my own, and everything is printed and produced right here in Minnesota.
-For my first notecard sets, I hand-selected a lightly textured 100% post-consumer recycled paper.
+The artwork is my own, and everything is printed and produced locally.
+For my notecard sets, I hand-selected a lightly textured 100% post-consumer recycled paper.
 They were printed using Earth-friendly agri-inks by Ideal Printers in St. Paul, MN.
 Even the envelopes in my notecard sets were made by a local company, Twin City Envelope.
 It is my aim to continue to bring you great quality locally-produced items that we can all feel good about.

 WHY STRIPED PEAR?

 Well, that is a good question.
 My answer may sound silly, but here it comes.
 I love pears!
 I have made many art pieces involving pears in sculptures, paintings, and drawings.
 I think pears have the most adorable shape, no offense to the other beautiful fruits and vegetables.
 I just happen to be a pear lover.